The universal $p$-adic Gross-Zagier formula: Introduction and statements of the main results

 The basic strategy to prove the main results is very simple.
-When $W$ is trivial, Theorem \ref{GZ thm} was proved in \cite{dd-pyzz, non-split}.
-As the set of points of trivial weight in $\X^{\cl}$ is still dense in $\X$, this suffices to deduce Theorem \ref{ugz thm} once its terms are defined; by a multiplicity-one argument and an explicit local computation, this in turn implies Theorem \ref{GZ thm} for all $W$.
+When $W$ is trivial, Theorem \ref{GZ thm} was proved in \cite{dd-pyzz, nonsplit} under some technical assumptions.
+As the set of points of trivial weight in $\X^{\cl}$ satisfying those assumptions is still dense in $\X$, this suffices to deduce Theorem \ref{ugz thm} once its terms are defined; by a multiplicity-one argument and an explicit local computation, this in turn implies Theorem \ref{GZ thm} for all $W$.
 Much of this work is therefore an exercise in $p$-adic interpolation to construct the objects of \S\S~\ref{sec: uH}-\ref{sec: ugz}; the table of contents, and the internal references given so far, should suffice to guide the reader through the paper.